Phone photography tips for travellers

 Your phone is always in your hand collecting fingerprints, in your pocket picking up fluff, or out in the open collecting dust.
 This can produce blurry photographs or unusual spots.

 Before taking a shot, make sure there’s nothing on your lens.
 Clean it carefully with something soft like a glasses cloth to remove any residue.
 The last thing you want is to get the chance to take an epic shot of Angkor Wat, just to find out later your fingerprints are all over it.

 Practice, practice, practice

-At the end of the day, the best way to get outstanding travel photos with your mobile is to simply get out into the world and start shooting.
+At the end of the day, the way to achieve the best phone photography is to simply get out into the world and start shooting.
 You can never get enough practice.
-With time and experience you’ll soon start taking photos that you’ll be proud to show off to your friends and family.
+With time and experience, you’ll soon start taking photos that you’ll be proud to show off to your friends and family.